sbangalore/sbangalore.github.io/_posts/2019-11-25-my-30-day-experiment-which-doubled-my-arithmetic-speed-.md

 ---
 I discuss my 30 day journey where I double my calculation speed and improve my calculation accuracy by 50% with [Trader Maths](http://tradermaths.com/tradermath/).

+# Mental math's important

+Every been on a table with somebody who, when you said, let's split the $24.56 pizza 4 ways, could run the math in their head to quickly get to $6.14?

+We do mental math everyday, from calculating tips to splitting cash between our friends.
+Mental math tests are also prevalent in quant finance, technology, and trading tests with firms like **Optiver**, **McKinsey**, and **Goldman Sachs**.
+It's important to get your numbers quick and right.
+That's why I wrote this post.

+# How I doubled my speed

 This was an effort to improve my mental math (the number of math questions correctly solved in a certain amount of time.)

+To do so, I did exercises on [Trader Maths](http://tradermaths.com/tradermath/), an online quizzing platform.
+I started the exercises to ask 80 questions on floats with a mix of + , - , / , * , a maximum of 2 digits, and 2 decimal points.
+Once I hit 72/80+ (90%+) constantly, I increased the calculations to 3 digits and 3 decimal points.
 Throughout these exercises, I played loud music.
 See a nice album here: [Guardians of the Galaxy Awesome Mix](https://www.youtube.com/watch?v=sCT50t-JAMw).

-I started the exercises to ask 80 questions on floats with a mix of + , - , / , * , a maximum of 2 digits, and 2 decimal points.
-Once I hit 72/80+ (90%+) constantly, I increased the calculations to 3 digits and 3 decimal points.

 _note: the platform deducts a point if you don't add a 0 in front of a decimal answer_